 Businesses need business insurance

-because it helps cover the costs of property damage and liability claims.
-Without business insurance, business owners might have to pay out-of-pocket for costly damages and legal claims against their company.
+because it helps cover the costs associated with property damage and liability claims.
+Without business insurance, business owners may have to pay out-of-pocket for costly damages and legal claims against their company.
+Depending on the incident, this could be a financially devastating scenario for business owners.
 In some states, businesses are required to have specific types of business insurance.

 What Are the Basic Insurance Needs for Most Businesses?